MOSN97/Squircletopia/README.md

 ## Information

-- Squircletopia is a topdown RPG with turn-based combat where the village of Squircles must settle their differences with four hostile factions.
+- Squircletopia is a topdown RPG with turn-based combat where the village of Squircles must settle their differences with two hostile factions.
 Or destory them.
 Whatever works.
 - Controls: WASD or Arrow Keys to move; Shift to sprint.
 Click with the mouse or use Spacebar or Enter to interact with nearby objects.
 - Please note that the loading and saving can take a little while as it increases with the number of characters.
 - This game uses several free-to-use assets.
 A credit list can be found below.